Introduction to optimization methods for training SciML models: Stochastic gradient descent (SGD)

 When the dataset size ($m$) is large, evaluating the full gradient quickly becomes computationally prohibitive.
 However, real-world datasets are highly redundant, and computing every per-sample gradient at each iteration usually provides little additional benefit.

 These considerations motivate the shift from classical deterministic optimization to \emph{stochastic optimization}.
 The finite-sum structure of ML problems allows one to replace the full gradient with a cheaper approximation.
-The most famous method in this class is the stochastic gradient (SGD).
-The SGD method chooses a sample randomly at each iteration and utilizes just the corresponding gradient.
+The stochastic gradient (SGD) method randomly chooses a sample at each iteration and utilizes just the corresponding gradient.
 Its iterations thus read as follows: